How To Safely Return Your Workforce to the Office [Includes Checklist]

 Before anyone can return to work in your office, you should evaluate the space.
 Consider how many private offices you have where employees can shut the door for privacy and safety.

-Additionally, you can leave every other desk open.
+Alternatively, you can leave every other desk open.
 While that means fewer people can return to work, it can keep those who return even safer.
+You can also consider improving your office ventilation system and even adding barriers between workspaces.

 Determine Roles to Return